Lightning-AI/pytorch-lightning/docs/source-pytorch/visualize/logging_expert.rst

 Use the TQDMProgressBar
 =======================
-To use the TQDMProgressBar pass it into the *callbacks* :class:`~lightning.pytorch.trainer.trainer.Trainer` argument.
+To use the TQDMProgressBar pass it into the *callbacks* :class:`~lightning_pytorch.trainer.trainer.Trainer` argument.

 .. code-block:: python

-    from lightning.pytorch.callbacks import TQDMProgressBar
+    from lightning_pytorch.callbacks import TQDMProgressBar

     trainer = Trainer(callbacks=[TQDMProgressBar()])